 In the academy, certain ideas about modernity and religion have loomed especially large for the study of visual and material cultures of religions.
-In the twentieth century, as the disciplines most relevant to this field of inquiry took institutional shape, the secularization theory of modernity, harnessed to a developmental model of civilization, asserted a waning role for religion in Western cultural production.
-Academics in the past decade have directed considerable attention to dismantling the secularization paradigm, documenting religion’s refusal to go quietly—or even to go at all.
-Moving into scholarly focus now is the extent and nature of impact, for the study of religion’s material practices, that has been perpetuated under intellectual regimes that characterized religion as a vestigial production, unsuited to “modern” nations like the United States.
+In the twentieth century, as the disciplines most relevant to this field of inquiry took institutional shape, the secularization theory of modernity asserted a waning role for religion in Western cultural production.
+Academics in the past decade or so have directed considerable attention to dismantling the secularization paradigm, documenting religion’s refusal to go quietly—or even to go at all.
+Moving into scholarly focus now is the extent and nature of impact, for the study of religion’s material practices, perpetuated under intellectual regimes that characterized religion as a vestigial production unsuited to modern nations like the United States.

 If modernity’s narration stumbled over the notion of religion’s persistence, having relegated religious practice to a distant past and to antiquated cultures, this scenario situated material objects at the heart of the difficulty.
 Western narratives of modernity have inevitably been developmental ones, pressing religious people from idolatrous behaviors to the metaphysics of belief, in the process securing modern religion from presumed corruption by animated objects: the idols, fetishes, and totems of purportedly pre-modern “others.”
 Modernist re-formations insisted on properly constraining and transforming the material world.